← Back to Documentation

 Smart Server Management

-The npx kapture-mcp-server command includes intelligent server detection:
+The npx kapture-mcp command includes intelligent server detection:

 Installation & Configuration